The copy could belong to anyone in the category.

-Most clients assume the writer didn’t read it.
+Most clients assume the writer didn’t read the brief.
 Sometimes that’s true.
 More often they read every page and still produced the same copy, because the brief told them everything about the product and nothing about the person buying it.
 The thinking that should have happened before the writing started never happened at all.

 What we do